The Minnesota Bar Exam

 Exam Dates

-As of June 3, 2022, paper applications will no longer be accepted.
 All Minnesota Bar Exam applications must be submitted online by the late filing deadline.
 The Board waives late fees for repeat takers.
-See the deadlines for the July and February 2024 exams below.
+See the deadlines for the February and July 2025 exams below.

 ---|---|---|---|